 Understanding your estate’s taxable value

-For high net worth individuals, understanding the taxable value of your assets is one of the first steps in the inheritance tax planning process.
+For affluent, wealthy individuals, understanding the taxable value of your assets is one of the first steps in the planning process.

 This includes: